hubmapconsortium/documentation/docs/assays/metadata/ATACseq.md

 ---
 # ATACseq

-**NOTE**: Several versions of this metadata schema have been created over time.
-The latest (current) version contains most attributes, but there may be some deprecated attributes in the older versions for which data has been collected.
+<span style="color:#ba3030"><b>NOTE</b>: Several versions of this metadata schema have been created over time.
+The (Latest) version contains most attributes, but there may be some deprecated attributes in the older versions for which data has been collected.
 HuBMAP is in the process of creating a reference which combines all of these versions into a single view.
-That reference will be available here once completed.
+That reference will be available here once completed.</span>

 <details markdown="1"><summary>Version 3 (Latest)</summary>